 Let’s be transparent about one thing right now.
 More often than not, giving someone a present is a good deed.
-Giving your employees appreciation is also important.
-Nevertheless, recognition can occasionally have unpleasant side effects, much like when a gift-giving expectation is not satisfied.
+Showing your employees appreciation is also important.
+Nevertheless, recognition can occasionally have unpleasant side effects, like when a gift-giving expectation is unsatisfied.

 But remember that rather than being the result of a singular incident, employees’ unfavorable reactions are typically brought on by a system or practice surrounding employee recognition.
 Fortunately, managers may quickly avoid any bad habits.
 The first stage is to become aware.
 By reading this section, you are helping yourself a lot already.

-Now, you’ll get the opportunity to learn how to recognize your workforce as a whole rather than just the specific employees in a sincere and meaningful way.
+Now, you’ll get the opportunity to learn how to recognize your workforce as a whole rather than just the specific employees sincerely and meaningfully.

 Giving credit only for show